YumaYX/rubydemodoc/input/json/read_with_load.md

- This Ruby code snippet demonstrates the use of the `JSON` library to load a JSON file and convert it into a Ruby object.
-The `require 'json'` line at the beginning of the script imports the `JSON` module, which provides functions for parsing and generating JSON data in Ruby.
-The `File.read('input/json/file.json')` method reads the contents of a JSON file located in the `input/json` directory and returns a string containing the file's contents.
-The `JSON.load()` method then takes this string as input and parses it into a Ruby object, which is returned by the method.
+This Ruby code snippet demonstrates how to load JSON data from a file using the `JSON` module in Ruby.
+The first line requires the `json` library, which is necessary for working with JSON data.
+The second line reads the contents of a JSON file and loads it into memory as a Ruby object using the `load()` method of the `JSON` module.

-To use this code snippet, you will need to replace `'input/json/file.json'` with the path to your JSON file on your computer.
-You can also modify the code to read from other sources, such as a string or an HTTP response.
+It's worth noting that this approach assumes that the JSON file is located in the current directory or a subdirectory called `input/json`.
+If the file is located elsewhere, you will need to specify the full path to the file instead.